Mike-4-prog/Mandy-webscrapper/README.md

    df.to_csv(r'C:\Users\HP ELITEBOOK 840 G3\Desktop\Mandy programs/company.csv', index=False)
    ```
 ### Conclusion and Recommendation
 Though web scrapping is not a practice widely accepted and allowed for all websites and pages, it can be a poweful skillset to pull out data without having to depend on other sources or personell for a dataset.
 By mastering the usage of these libraries and some coding synthax this process can be done seemlessly especially if permission is granted by a webpage.
-Check out for full python synthax for this project and exercise.
+Check out for full python syntax for this project and exercise.

 ### References
 - [WIKIPEDIA](https://en.wikipedia.org/wiki/List_of_largest_companies_in_the_United_States_by_revenue)